mark-hingston/embedder/README.md

 5.  **Identify Points for Deletion:** The `StateManager` uses the loaded state and the `filesToDeletePointsFor` set (determined in the previous step based on diff results or full scan logic) to compile a list of specific Qdrant point IDs that correspond to outdated file versions or deleted files.
 6.  **Delete Outdated Points:** The `QdrantManager` sends a request to Qdrant to delete the points identified in the previous step.
 This cleanup happens before adding new data.
 7.  **Filter & Load Files:** The `FileProcessor` takes the `filesToProcess` set, filters out non-text files (binaries, lock files), reads the content of valid text files, and determines the appropriate chunking strategy (`code`, `html`, etc.) for each.
 8.  **Analyze & Chunk Files:** The `Chunker` processes the valid files concurrently.
-For each file, it uses the `AnalysisService` to get LLM-generated metadata and then chunks the content using the appropriate strategy (`@mastra/rag`), embedding the analysis results into the chunk metadata.
+For each file, it uses the `AnalysisService` to get LLM-generated metadata (checking a local cache first based on file content hash) and then chunks the content using the appropriate strategy (`@mastra/rag`), embedding the analysis results into the chunk metadata.
+If analysis is performed (cache miss or stale), the result is cached.
 Configured delays (`SUMMARY_API_DELAY_MS`) are applied between analysis calls.
 It then combines these newly generated chunks with any `pendingChunks` loaded from the previous state.
 9.  **Save Intermediate State:** The `StateManager` saves an *intermediate state* to its configured destination.
 This state includes all combined chunks (pending + new) marked as `pendingChunks`, along with the current commit hash and the results of the point deletions from Step 6.
 This allows the pipeline to resume from this point if the subsequent embedding or upsert steps fail.
 10. **Generate Embeddings:** The `EmbeddingService` takes the combined list of text chunks, batches them, and calls the configured Embedding API (with delays `EMBEDDING_API_DELAY_MS` and retries) to generate vector embeddings for each chunk.
 11. **Upsert New Points:** The `QdrantManager` prepares Qdrant point objects (ID, vector, payload) for the new chunks and upserts them into the Qdrant collection in batches, waiting for completion.